al6x/vfs/readme.md

 ## Example:

-Note: the script below runs on local file system, to see this script running on S3 and SFTP please take a look at the examples folder, there are also samples for S3 backup and deployment over SSH/SFTP.
+The script below runs on local file system, to see this script running on S3 and SFTP please take a look at the examples folder, there are also samples for S3 backup and deployment over SSH/SFTP.

 ``` ruby
 require 'vfs'